 Third-party cookies are on their way out, and third-party data in general is becoming a harder sell.
 In its place, first-party data has become a source of more and better marketing insights.
 It’s more accurate and easier to control while still offering possibilities for personalization and campaign optimization.

-Marketers are also turning to first-party data as it lets businesses operate in a privacy-complaint and cost-effective way.
+Marketers are also turning to first-party analytics as it lets businesses operate in a privacy-complaint and cost-effective way.
 On top of that, first-party data helps build trust and durable relationships with consumers.

 In today’s article, we’ll show you why first-party data beats third-party data and the benefits it brings for your marketing efforts.